RN to MSN-FNP Admission Requirements

 - One year of direct patient care nursing experience within the past five years is preferred.

 *All students must have a current and unobstructed license in the United States prior to entering the third trimester of the program;an unobstructed license is required for degree completion and will be verified again prior to entering the practicum course.
 Failure to present a valid RN license will result in dismissal from the university until such time license is current and unobstructed.

 Admissions Requirements RN-MSN-FNP Track:

 In addition to meeting the admissions requirements above, applicants to the Family Nurse Practitioner track must:

 - Receive a recommendation for admission from the Graduate Nursing Admissions Committee following an interview.
 As part of the process, applicants must submit an essay for evaluation.
 Past academic performance and professional activity will be evaluated, e.g., community, organizational, and volunteer service, and creative professional accomplishments.

-- Submission of three letters of recommendation from health care professionals or other non-family professionals who can address the applicant's clinical expertise and academic preparation for the program.
+- Submission of two (2) letters of recommendation from most recent employer (supervisor) and from a professor who can address the applicant's clinical expertise and academic preparation for the program.

 Nursing (RN to MSN) Transfer Credits

 The RN to MSN program awards 42 transfer credits for an unobstructed current RN license issued in the United States and up to 48 credits of general education transfer credits (total of 90 transfer credits).